fityannugroho/img-dl/README.md

   -H, --header=<header>     The header to send with the request.
 Can be used multiple times -i, --increment           Enable increment mode.
 Default: false
       --interval=<number>   The interval between each batch of requests in milliseconds -n, --name=<filename>     The filename.
-Default: original filename or timestamp --max-retry=<number>  Set the maximum number of times to retry the request if it fails --silent              Disable logging
+If not specified, the original filename will be used.
+Default: 'image' --max-retry=<number>  Set the maximum number of times to retry the request if it fails --silent              Disable logging
       --start=<number>      The start index for increment mode.
 Default: 0